cmpi66/azure-network-protocols/README.md

 1. Create a resource group
 2. Create a Windows 10 Virtual Machine (VM)
-  a.
-While createing the VM, select the previously created Resource group
+  - While createing the VM, select the previously created Resource group
-  b.
-While creating the VM, allow it to create a new Virtual Network (Vnet) and Subnet
+  - While creating the VM, allow it to create a new Virtual Network (Vnet) and Subnet
 3. Create a Linux (Ubuntu) VM
-  a.
-While creating the VM, select the previously created Resource Group and Vnet: make sure you select password instead of SSH key.
+  - While creating the VM, select the previously created Resource Group and Vnet: make sure you select password instead of SSH key.
 4. Observe your Virtual Network within Network Watcher

-## Observe ICMP Traffic (use an image for this one)
+## Observe ICMP Traffic

 ![Icmp image](./icmp.png)
 *ICMP Wireshark traffic*